-Plugin Alias is a new feature for Tiki3 to make new plugins based on previously existing plugins in your tiki site.
+Plugin Alias is a new feature since Tiki3 to make "new plugins" (aliases) based on previously existing plugins in your Tiki site.

 Were you looking for Wiki page alias links instead?

-- Permits the creation of new plugins directly from the admin panel, without FTP access
+- Permits the creation of the "new plugins" directly from the control panel, without FTP access

-- These new plugins use an existing plugin as a base
+- These new plugin aliases use an existing plugin as a base

-- These new plugins can have any name
+- These new plugin aliases can have any name

-- Have some internal documentation (which appears in Plugin Help)
+- They have some internal documentation (which appears in Plugin Help)

 - Permits to create very specialized plugins without duplicating code

 - It permits to specify from a single location, arguments that are passed to these plugins